zzhangjii/learning-library/data-management-library/autonomous-data-warehouse/journey4-adwc/LabGuide1.md

 -   The following lab requires an Oracle Public Cloud account.
 You may use your own cloud account, a cloud account that you obtained through a trial, or a training account whose details were given to you by an Oracle instructor.

--   Oracle SQL Developer 18.3 or later (see <a href="http://www.oracle.com/technetwork/developer-tools/sql-developer/downloads/index.html" target="_blank">Oracle Technology Network download site</a>)
+-   Oracle SQL Developer 19.2 or later (see <a href="http://www.oracle.com/technetwork/developer-tools/sql-developer/downloads/index.html" target="_blank">Oracle Technology Network download site.</a>)
     Please use SQL Developer version 18.3 or later as this version contains enhancements for key Autonomous Data Warehouse features, including using ADW behind a VPN or Firewall.

-    *Note:* If you are a Windows user on 64-bit platform, download the 'Windows 64-bit with JDK 8 included' distribution as it includes both Java 8 and the Java Cryptography Extension (JCE) files necessary to run SQL Developer and connect to your Autonomous Data Warehouse.
+    **Note:** If you are a Windows user on 64-bit platform, download the 'Windows 64-bit with JDK 8 included' distribution as it includes both Java 8 and the Java Cryptography Extension (JCE) files necessary to run SQL Developer and connect to your Autonomous Data Warehouse.
     If you are a non-Windows user, download and install the appropriate [Java 8 JDK](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) for your Operating System.
 Download and extract the [Java Cryptography Encryption Archive](http://www.oracle.com/technetwork/java/javase/downloads/jce8-download-2133166.html) to the directory as indicated in the README.txt.

 # Part 1.
 Provisioning an ADW Instance